Skip to main content

 • The school division’s policy regarding student fees and the fee schedule must be provided to parents annually and posted on the division’s website.

 • School divisions must provide parents/guardians and adult students annual notice of their rights to inspect and review education records, amend education records, consent to disclosure of personally identifiable information in education records and file a complaint with the U.S. Department of Education.
-Refer to the U.S. Department of Education’s Model Notification of Rights under FERPA for Elementary and Secondary Schools.
+Refer to the U.S. Department of Education’s& Model Notification of Rights under FERPA for Elementary and Secondary Schools.

 School divisions must give notice of the categories of information, if any, which they have designated as directory information.
-This requirement may be met by providing parents a copy of the division’s FERPA policy (See Policy JO and JO-R ).
+This requirement may be met by providing parents a copy of the division’s FERPA policy (See Policy JO and JO-R).

 The division must allow a reasonable period of time after such notice has been given for a parent to inform the division that any or all of the information designated should not be released without the parent’s prior consent.